Multiple Series Representations of $N$-fold Mellin-Barnes Integrals

-For each possible $N$-combination of gamma functions of the numerator of the MB integrand, let us consider the conic hull, built from the vectors ${\bf e}_i$ of the gamma functions which belong to the $N$-combination, and which has its vertex at the origin.
-The ${\bf e}_i$ vectors, defined in Eq.(\ref{argument}), are normal to the singular (hyper)planes of the gamma functions.
+Let us see this in more details.
+For each possible $N$-combination of gamma functions in the numerator of the MB integrand, let us consider the pointed conic hull, built from the vectors ${\bf e}_i$ of the gamma functions which belong to the $N$-combination.
+An $N$-combination whose associated conic hull is $N$-dimensional is retained, while the $N$-combinations yielding lower dimensional objects are discarded.
+Finding all relevant $N$-combinations, one therefore obtains a set of corresponding conic hulls, that we call $S'$, where $\text{Card}(S')=\text{Card}(S)$.